-Hey this is Sasha, and in this video, what I want to do is share with you the step by step process to placing a trade and buying some shares of a stock.
+Hey, this is Sasha, and in this video, what I want to do is share with you the step by step process to placing a trade and buying some shares of stock.

 You’ll see right now, right here what you’re looking at is a trading panel or platform, just like checking your email, there’s a platform, a way to compose a message, a way to send a message, read a message.
 This right here what you’re looking at is a trading platform and panel, and it’s a way to buy and sell shares of stock.

-In order to do this, you need to have a broker, and you need to have deposited some money and funds already into a brokerage account, and if you haven’t seen how to sign up for a brokerage account, then just see some of the other videos listed in the description under this video, and you’ll be taken to those videos to show you how to sign up for a brokerage account.
+To do this, you need to have a broker, and you need to have deposited some money and funds already into a brokerage account.
+If you haven’t seen how to sign up for a brokerage account, then see some of the other videos listed in the description under this video, and you’ll be taken to those videos to show you how to sign up for a brokerage account.

 You can do this with pretty much any broker, the panel might be slightly different, but the concepts and the processes are still very much the same.